 Fulton Center for Rehabilitation and Healthcare is in Gloversville, New York.
 This city has a population of 23,773 people.
 With an overall score of F, we consider this to be a very poor nursing home.
 At the end of the day, you would be better off to avoid of this facility.
-Finally, we were surprised to learn that this place earned a decent grade in our long-term care category.
+Finally, inspections was the lone shining light in our review of this nursing home.
 We provide additional information about this category below.

 Fulton Center for Rehabilitation and Healthcare